NVIDIA/DALI/STYLE_GUIDE.md

 ## Changes compared to Google C++ Style Guide

 Google C++ Style Guide is the default *style* guide.
-In places where it limits use of common C++ idioms or language features it is discouarged.
+In places where it limits use of common C++ idioms or language features it is discouraged.

 ### C++ Version